 </div>""";

 Sometimes, however, you need to deal with very long strings.
-You used to use the + operator to concat long strings, but the new way is to use adjacent string literals.
+You can use the + operator to concat long strings, or use adjacent string literals.

 String longMessage = 'This is what you used to do in Dart. ' +